openownership/bods-dev-handbook/translations.md

 BODS translations are found under the [Open Data Services Transifex account](https://www.transifex.com/OpenDataServices/).

 The BODS documentation and schema are in [BODS-main](https://www.transifex.com/OpenDataServices/bods-main) (for the latest in-development version), or versioned projects (for versioned releases of the standard), e.g. v0.1 'project' is [bods-v01](https://www.transifex.com/OpenDataServices/bods-v01/dashboard/).
+Once a translation has been completed in [BODS-main](https://www.transifex.com/OpenDataServices/bods-main) a snapshot should be taken and renamed under the relevant project name or version, see [steps to snapshot a translated release](#snapshotting-a-fully-translated-release-of-bods).

 A Transifex project contains 'resources', each of which correspond to a page of documentation (an individual RST file) plus one each for the schema, codelists and SVG files.
 These may also be referred to as 'source files'.